CivicActions/nebula/USDSPlaybook/USDSPlaybookChecklist.md

 #### answers to key questions

 1. Looking up individual drugs online.
+Some doctors use WebMD, but don't admit it.
 2. There is no way to get one comprehensive visual of all side effects produced by a drug regime.
 3. It can fit into the beginning of the prescription experience or when drugs are being added to an existing regime.
+Busy doctors, particularly in gerontology, have to manage complex drug regimenes quickly.
 4. Usage will increase as trust in the information grows over time.
+We would like to create a "Would you recommend this to your collequges" but we did not have time to measure that in this project.

 ## Play 3
 ### Make it simple and intuitive